browserengineering/book/book/graphics.md

 *Zoom*: Make the `+` and `-` keys change the text size.
 You will need to use the `font` argument in `create_text` to change the size of text.
-Be careful in how you split the task between `layout` and `render`.
+Be careful in how you split the task between `layout` and `draw`.
 Make sure that scrolling also works when zoomed in.

 [^3]: On older systems, applications drew directly to the screen, and if
     they didn't update, whatever was there last would stay in place,